• Mental Health

 These types of depression and their symptoms include:3

-• Disruptive mood dysregulation disorder: A form of depression affecting children between ages 6 and 18.
+• Disruptive mood dysregulation disorder: disruptive mood dysregulation disorder is a form of depression affecting children between ages 6 and 18.
 This condition is marked by extreme physical and verbal outbursts and a constant level of anger and irritability.

-• Persistent depressive disorder (dysthymia): A depressive disorder known to create long periods of consistently low moods, low energy, and feelings of hopelessness.
+• Persistent depressive disorder (dysthymia): persistent depressive disorder is a depressive disorder known to create long periods of consistently low moods, low energy, and feelings of hopelessness.
 Dysthymia lasts for two years or more, which makes it hard for the individual to remember feeling happy.

-• Premenstrual dysphoric disorder: A specific type of depression that centers around menstruation.
+• Premenstrual dysphoric disorder: premenstrual dysphoric disorder (PMDD) is a specific type of depression that centers around menstruation.
 With this condition, intense depressive symptoms emerge about a week before a woman’s period and begin alleviating within a few days after it begins.

 Because of age, sex, and cultural differences, people may display their depression in varied ways.
 This further supports the idea that there is no one universal way depression symptoms present.

-According to the National Institute of Mental Health (NIMH), more women experience depression than men.1 The different rates of depression may be due to biological, lifestyle, hormonal, and environmental situations only women experience.
+According to the National Institute of Mental Health (NIMH), more depression in women is more common than depression in men.1 The different rates of depression may be due to biological, lifestyle, hormonal, and environmental situations only women experience.

 Women with depression often display these depressive symptoms:2